Nutrition

 While making a selection from the visual menu board, it seems more cost-effective to get a meal deal, which includes a burger and soda.
 Later in the evening, a tamale with Spanish rice looks good for dinner.

 These are all vision-based meal selections.
 If you think like a nutritionist, you realize you primarily consume non-fibrous carbohydrates and sugar that quickly convert to glucose.
-A limited amount of simple grain-based carbohydrates are required throughout the day for energy.
+A limited amount of simple grain-based carbohydrates is required throughout the day for energy.
 Excess is stored as fat.

 So that bag of chips and meal deal leaves you at a deficit for protein.
-Sure there is some protein in the beef patty, but it can’t compensate for the bun, soda, fries, masa, and rice consumed today.
+Sure, there is some protein in the beef patty, but it can’t compensate for the bun, soda, fries, masa, and rice consumed today.

 What’s the number one reason why we snack on chips, soda, and cookies?
 Because they are easily accessible.
 If you can’t stop filling your cart with addictions, perhaps someone else should shop for you.
 Various services allow you to have healthy meal ingredients delivered to your home throughout the week.